Why It Works

 28 ounces whole milk (about 3 1/2 cups; 795g), divided

 Whisk sugar, cornstarch, powdered milk, and salt together in a 3-quart saucier.
 When no lumps of cornstarch remain, add exactly 14 ounces of the milk (about 1 2/3 cups; 396g) and whisk to combine.
 Cook over medium heat, whisking constantly but not vigorously, until it begins to simmer.
 This will take about 6 minutes; if the process seems to be moving slowly, simply turn up the heat.
 When the mixture comes to a boil, set a timer and continue cooking and whisking for exactly 1 minute.
 This ensures the cornstarch is fully hydrated.

-Immediately transfer mixture to a large bowl, then whisk in remaining milk, along with the vanilla.
+Immediately transfer mixture to a large bowl, then whisk in remaining milk, along with the vanilla (see notes).
 Bearing in mind that the ice milk will taste substantially less sweet once frozen, season with an additional pinch of salt, if desired.
 Cover and refrigerate the base until cold, thick, and no warmer than 40°F (4°C), about 3 hours.
 (This process can be sped along with an ice bath if time is of the essence; in that case, a stainless steel bowl will help cool the base even faster.)